Aman035/ts-practice-sort/Readme.md

 One sort with comapare and swap fn where implementation of these fn is different based on structure Benefit - It is easier of dev to write compare and swap fn for a data structure rather than the whole sorting algo.

+##### V3

+Since sorter in itself does not have any use - it can be used with any of the class supporting ICollection.
+So it makes sense to have sorter as an **Abstract Class** stating that it cannot be declared directly but has to be used with child classes only.